kanar1234/Main/Data Structure and Algorithms/BFS/README.md

 GraphClient.c/GraphTest.c -

-    - Change EXEBIN to GraphClient or GraphTest whichever you want to use in Makefile
+    - Change value of EXEBIN to GraphClient or GraphTest whichever you want to use in Makefile

     - Modify the graphs or functions in GraphClient.c or GraphTest.c